 - REM sleep: 20-25% of total sleep time

 In healthy adults, the sleep cycle repeats itself every night.
 You’ll go through different light, deep, and REM phases as you sleep.
 The percent of each stage depends on a range of factors, including your age, past sleep patterns, your surroundings, and whether or not you’ve consumed alcohol.
 We tend to get more REM sleep closer to the morning.

 What’s happening: When you’re transitioning to a lighter sleep cycle, you’re more likely to wake up from noise, temperature, or light changes.

 What you can do: Create a sleep environment that stays consistent throughout the night.
-Temperature-wise, something between Cleveland Clinic “What’s the Best Temperature for Sleep?”
+Temperature-wise, something between 60 to 67 degrees Fahrenheit Cleveland Clinic “What’s the Best Temperature for Sleep?”
 View Source is best.
 Find your sweet spot and set up your ideal temp before nodding off by turning on the AC, heat, running a fan, or cracking a window.
 It’s also crucial to “wear breathable clothing at night to prevent your body from overheating,” says sleep expert Michael Bennett.
 Anything from an old cotton t-shirt to fancy bamboo sleepwear should keep you cool.